singator/UROPS2020/README.md

 Installation and how to use:
 1. Download it as zip file or clone
+2. Set up seshat using instructions from https://github.com/falvaro/seshat
-2. Open main.py.
+3. Open main.py.
 Run main.py with the example xopp files in the Input folder.

 Other conversion tools to try: